princecharming24hrs/cybermyke/README.md

 Other PCs
 Visit http://192.168.2.4	❌ Blocked
 ________________________________________
-Final Notes:

 •	Standard ACLs are simple but can’t filter by service/port.
 •	Extended ACLs are powerful  use them when you need precision.
-•	Always apply ACLs as close as possible to where they are effective: o	Standard ACL → apply close to the destination o	Extended ACL → apply close to the source
+•	Always apply ACLs as close as possible to where they are effective:
+o	Standard ACL → apply close to the destination
+o	Extended ACL → apply close to the source